DevOps-MBSE/AaC/docs/docs/user_guide/getting_started.md

 Now, if you run the validation command:
 `aac validate src/model/alarm_clock.yaml` you'll see a message indicating that your model is valid.

 That's fairly simplistic, let's decompose our alarm clock system into components -- what parts make up our alarm clock?
 Let's say that there are three parts to our alarm clock, the internal clock, the timer for the alarm, and the alarm itself.
-We can define those three components as models that are components of our `AlarmClock` model like such:
+We can define those three components as models that are components of our `AlarmClock` model like so:

 _src/model/alarm_clock.yaml_
 ```yaml